yx2305/git-practice/hf-one/instructions.md

 	* If your group has NOT added you as a collaborator to their forked repo, that means you will either have to request collaborator access to that repo OR create your own forked version of my repository from [jmk2142/git-practice](https://github.com/jmk2142/git-practice).

-2. On your local computer, create a file and using git, make a commit and push it to your Github repository.
+2. On your local computer, create the following:

-	* Make sure your file is either an \*.md Markdown sample file OR a \*.js Javascript sample file of something you created.
-I don't really care what you create as long as it is a practice in Markdown or Javascript.
+	* Inside folder __hf-one__, a javascript file named __yourUNI.js__
+	* In this file, provide examples of three original Javascript functions.
+		* They can do anything, think of it as practice.

 3. Then, by the end of Sunday, make a __pull-request__ to me to add your sample file to the main (original / my) repository.